cryostatio/cryostat-operator/README.md

 `kubectl create -f config/samples/rhjmc_v1beta1_containerjfr.yaml`, or more simply, `make create_containerjfr_cr`.

+The container images used by the operator for the core application, jfr-datasource, and the Grafana dashboard can be overridden by setting the `CORE_IMG`, `DATASOURCE_IMG`, and `GRAFANA_IMG` environment variables, respectively, in the operator deployment.

 ## Security

 By default, the operator expects cert-manager to be available in the cluster.